PART 5: BLACK HEART - WHITE SANDS - BLACK TRIANGLES

 The new monitoring system paid off in other ways as well.
 I started my own business called, The Reporter's Edge - a professional news tip service.

-But as much as I loved my new self made intelligence agency, there were times where I felt I had strayed off course and needed to get back to what I had envisioned so many years ago
+But as much as I loved my new self made civilian intelligence agency, there were times where I felt I had strayed off course and needed to get back to what I had envisioned so many years ago

-Time for less shoe-gazing and much more sky gazing.
+It was time for less shoe-gazing and much more sky gazing.
+I had also become so connected that I had to disconnect.

 I always loved the desert.
 For someone who always looked skyward, the desert air had a clarity that soothed me.
 Whenever I needed a sane break from reality, I would head to neighboring New Mexico.
-I loved Texas but there's a quality of light and space that begs to be photographed, and after all I had been trained to be a creative photographer.
+I loved Texas but in New Mexico there's a quality of light and space that begs to be photographed, and after all I had been trained to be a creative photographer.
 If being an Interceptor was my destiny, photography was my passion.
 Once my financial and physical self got better, my mental self followed and it led me to Roswell.

 As it would happen my in-laws owned a home in Roswell, New Mexico.
 My father-in-law, Elwood Johnston told me about an annual military exercise called Roving Sands and thought maybe I might be interested in it.